SAP-samples/btp-build-resilient-apps/tutorials/07_setupeventmesh/README.md

  ### Configure Channel

-1. Logon to your SAP S/4HANA on-premise system and open the transaction **/IWXBE/CONFIG**.
+1. Log on to your SAP S/4HANA on-premise system (with an administrative user, not with the user that you have created in one of the previous steps) and open the transaction **/IWXBE/CONFIG**.
 2. Select **via Service Key**.
    ![Configure Channel](./images/EventBased4.png)

-3. Choose a **channel name** e.g. 'S4EM', provide a description and paste the **Service Key content** you have received in one of the previous steps.
+3. Choose a **channel name** e.g. 'S4EM', provide a description and paste the **Service Key content** (JSON) you have received in one of the previous steps.
    ![Configure Channel](./images/eventmesh-trial.png)
 > **IMPORTANT:**
 >